Custom driver installation on the Remote

 $UC_CONFIG_HOME,$UC_DATA_HOMEand/tmpdirectories is ensured.

-- A single integration driver should not use more than 100 MB of memory.
+A single custom integration should not use more than 100 MB of memory and conserve CPU usage.

 Network